 Tuition fees for non-EU/EEA students

-Non-EU/EEA students admitted in 2017 to master's programmes in English are required to pay tuition at all universities in Finland.
+Non-EU/EEA students admitted in 2018 to the Master's Degree Programme in English are required to pay tuition fees at all universities in Finland.
 There are certain exemptions:

 The fees will not concern those non-EU/EEA students who

 - are family members of an EU/EEA citizen (spouse/child)

 - are already residing in Finland or some other EU country on a permanent basis (i.e. are equivalent to EU citizens, continuous (A) or permanent (P/P-EU) residence permit type)